Anaheim Ducks Announce Training Camp Roster Moves

 San Diego Gulls News Release

-San Diego, Calif. - The Anaheim Ducks announced today that the National Hockey League (NHL) club has reduced its 2024 Training Camp roster to 56 players (33 forwards, 17 defensemen and six goaltenders) after making the following 10 roster moves.
+SAN DIEGO, Calif. - The Anaheim Ducks announced today that the National Hockey League (NHL) club has reduced its 2024 Training Camp roster to 43 players (24 forwards, 13 defensemen and six goaltenders).
+The Ducks have assigned 12 players to the San Diego Gulls, Anaheim's primary development affiliate in the American Hockey League (AHL).

 An updated roster for the Ducks' 2024 Training Camp presented by OC Navigator is attached.